PsychoSaikou/PsychoSaikou/README.md

 - 👋 Hi, I’m @PsychoSaikou
 - 👀 I’m interested in ...
-Dental medicine
+Dentistry
 - 🌱 I’m currently learning ...
 Basic Highschool knowledge
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Nothing :)
 - 📫 How to reach me ...

 <!---